-Our goal at All Saints is to further develop a school-wide framework that supports all learners.
-Our program includes teacher training, the early identification of reading challenges, a multi-tiered system of support, and a team of professionals who work together to understand each child’s learning profile.
+Our goal at All Saints is to develop a school-wide framework that supports all learners.
+Our devoted team of Learning Specialists focuses on the Science of Reading and has completed extensive training in dyslexia, the Orton-Gillingham method, Structured Word Inquiry, and the LETRS program.
+The Learning Support team at All Saints is committed to training teachers, identifying reading challenges, implementing a multi-tiered system of support, and working together to understand each child’s learning profile.

-Students in our EC Younger Program and our preschool students have the opportunity for one-on-one screenings with Brittany Kalinowski, MS, CCC-SLP, a local Speech Pathologist from the Monterey Bay Social Language Center.
+All Saints provides all of our Preschool and Pre-K students with the opportunity for one-on-one speech and language screenings with Brittany Kalinowski, MS, CCC-SLP, a local Speech Pathologist with 20 years of experience from the Monterey Bay Social Language Center

 Significant speech and language developmental milestones are met during the preschool and kindergarten years, specifically in the areas of speech articulation and language comprehension.
 Language comprehension includes auditory-verbal memory, syntax and grammar, semantics (word meanings), and understanding social rules such as taking- turns and early nonverbal communication skills.
 Measuring phonological awareness skills during the preschool and kindergarten years is a way to screen for issues that may arise later when a child learns to read.